-Figure 1.
-SHAKEN Architecture with Out-of-Band STIR

-In the above referenced IETF draft, the CPS has a public interface for sending and receiving PASSporTs.
-Anyone can send PASSporTs to the CPS using an HTTP POST, and anyone can retrieve PASSporTs from the CPS using an HTTP GET.
-This is why the OSP encrypts the PASSporT using the TSP’s public key.
-The TSP then uses their private key to decrypt the PASSporT.
-Therefore, only the TSP can read the PASSporTs.

 Out-of-Band SHAKEN

 Out-of-Band SHAKEN, as defined in this document, is a specific use case of Out-of-Band STIR.
 With Out-of-Band SHAKEN, each service provider has its own CPS.
 Therefore, the CPS does not have a public interface to retrieve PASSporTs.
-This approach removes the privacy concerns of operating a single CPS, and eliminates the need for PASSporT encryption.
+This approach removes the privacy concerns of operating a single CPS and eliminates the need for PASSporT encryption.
 This approach also addresses the security issues associated with a public interface for retrieving PASSporTs.
 From a trust perspective, Out-of-Band SHAKEN is a “constrained intra-network deployment” since it should be limited to service providers that have been approved by the STI-PA.

 Out-of-Band SHAKEN specifically addresses the call scenarios where both the OSP and TSP support SIP yet TDM is still used as part of the transit path for calls between the two service providers.
 See Section 7 (Appendix A) for diagrams of targeted scenarios.
 Out-of-Band SHAKEN also supports call retargeting by using the method described in ATIS-1000085, SHAKEN: SHAKEN Support of "div" PASSporT.
 See Section 8 (Appendix B) for diagrams that illustrate such support.
 As the SHAKEN architecture defined in ATIS 1000074-E is further extended, Out-of-Band SHAKEN is expected to extend with it (e.g., through support of other PASSporT types and multiple PASSporTs in a SIP INVITE).